patrick-llgc/Learning-Deep-Learning/paper_notes/centerpoint.md

 The anchor-free object detection of [AFDet](afdet.md) (winner of 2020 Waymo Open Dataset challenge) is very close to [CenterPoint](centerpoint.md).

+The tracking with motion prediction idea is take one step further by [SimTrack](simtrack.md).
+It improves the bipartite matching by a direct look-up operation.

 #### Key ideas
 - Detect center of objects and regress other attributes such as 3D size, 3D orientation and **velocity** (**offset vector** in [CenterTrack](centertrack.md)).
 - Most of 3D space are without measurement.
 Need extra trick to make it work.
 Gaussian blur bigger. --> cf [AFDet](afdet.md)